azedarach/E6SSM-Tuning/README.md

 ============

 Code for evaluating fine tuning in the E6SSM.
-Makes use of the SoftSUSY [1] 3.3.10 for evaluating fine tuning in the (p)MSSM and E6SSM spectrum generators produced using FlexibleSUSY [2] for evaluating the fine tuning in the E6SSM.
+Makes use of SoftSUSY [1] 3.3.10 for evaluating fine tuning in the (p)MSSM and E6SSM spectrum generators produced using FlexibleSUSY [2] for evaluating the fine tuning in the E6SSM.